-As required by the UAE Federal Law No. (32) of 2021, we report that for the year ended 31 December 2022:
+As required by the UAE Federal Decree Law No. (32) of 2021, we report that for the year ended 31 December 2023:

-- we have obtained all the information we considered necessary for the purposes of our audit; - the consolidated financial statements have been prepared and comply, in all material respects, with the applicable provisions of the UAE Federal Law No. (32) of 2021 and Articles of Association of the Company; - the Company has maintained proper books of account; - the financial information included in the Board of Directors report is consistent with the books of account of the Company; - the Group has not purchased or invested in any shares during the financial year ended 31 December 2022: - note 10 to the consolidated financial statements discloses material related party transactions, and the terms under which they were conducted; - based on the information that has been made available to us, nothing has come to our attention which causes us to believe that the Company has contravened during the year ended 31 December 2022, any of the applicable provisions of the UAE Federal Law No. (32) of 2021 or in respect of the Company, its Articles of Association which would materially affect its activities or its financial position as at 31 December 2022; and - there are no social contributions made during the year.
+- we have obtained all the information we considered necessary for the purposes of our audit; - the consolidated financial statements have been prepared and comply, in all material respects, with the applicable provisions of the UAE Federal Decree Law No. (32) of 2021; - the Group has maintained proper books of account; - the financial information included in the Board of Directors report is consistent with the books of account of the Group; - the Group has not purchased or invested in any shares during the financial year ended 31 December 2023; - note 10 to the consolidated financial statements discloses material related party transactions, and the terms under which they were conducted; - note 26 to the consolidated financial statements discloses social contributions made during the year; and - based on the information that has been made available to us, nothing has come to our attention which causes us to believe that the Group has contravened during the year ended 31 December 2023, any of the applicable provisions of the UAE Federal Decree Law No. (32) of 2021 or in respect of the Company, its Articles of Association which would materially affect its activities or its financial position as at 31 December 2023.